krenalis/krenalis/doc/src/identity-resolution.md

 ## Identifiers

-An identifier consists in **a property path** which refers to a property of the `users_identities` schema which have [an allowed type](./identity-resolution/allowed-types-for-identifiers.md).
+An identifier consists in **a property path** which refers to a property of the `user_identities` schema which have [an allowed type](./identity-resolution/allowed-types-for-identifiers.md).

 It is possible to define zero, one, or more identifiers for the identity resolution.